Scroll Top

 Which data is calculated in the various modules?

-The “Sustainable Transport” module can calculate intermodal transports for trucks, trains, planes and ships in accordance with GLEC V3, EN 16258 and ISO 14083.
+The “Sustainable Transport” module can calculate intermodal transports for trucks, trains, planes and ships in accordance with GLEC V3 and ISO 14083.
 The “Scenario Analysis” function can be used to determine the transport route with the lowest emission value for the pre carriage, main carriage and on carriage and the results can be displayed in easy to understand dashboards.
 The methodology on which the module’s calculations are based has been tested and verified by TÜV Rheinland.

 In the “Sustainable Company” module, the corporate carbon footprint (CCF) of company- and production sites is calculated in the different categories of Scopes 1-3 of the Greenhouse Gas Protocol.
 The methodology used for the calculations has been tested and verified by TÜV Rheinland.